An easy sweet, thick Spanish hot chocolate made with bittersweet dark chocolate and whole milk. Best served with churros.

 - 2 cups whole milk

-- 1 tablespoon cornstarch, or arrowroot powder
+- 1 tablespoon cornstarch

-- 6 ounces bittersweet dark chocolate, grated (I use the Chocolat-Menier bar)
+- 6 ounces bittersweet dark chocolate grated (I use the Chocolat-Menier bar)

-- 1 tablespoon granulated sugar, or more to taste
+- 1 tablespoon granulated sugar or more to taste

 Instructions

-- Add the chocolate, while stirring, until the chocolate has completely melted.
-Add the sugar and continue stirring until the hot chocolate has thickened about 5 minutes.
+- Add the sugar and continue stirring until the hot chocolate has thickened about 5 minutes.

 - Serve the hot chocolate with homemade churros.
 Enjoy!